• Skip to main content

 Fruit salad in two glass serving dishes.

-How much fruit salad per person?
+How much fruit salad cocktail per person?

 This recipe, as written, will make eight, one-half to three-quarter cup servings.
 Feel free to scale the recipe up if you are feeding a crowd or down for a smaller number or if you are serving kids.
 You also don’t have to be exact on the amount of each fruit you use.